National Trust at White Cliffs of Dover

 The National Trust, a UK based charity protecting historic places and green spaces, owns and manages a 7-kilometer stretch of the White Cliffs of Dover – a magnificent coastal site overlooking the English Channel.
 The land is separated by a privately owned 1.35-kilometer stretch that runs between the White Cliffs Visitor Centre and South Foreland Lighthouse.
 This missing link was available for sale, putting the land under the care of the National Trust at risk of potential degradation through possible commercial development.

 For centuries the striking White Cliffs of Dover have been seen as an icon and sign of freedom, attracting 260,000 visitors annually

-By buying the missing piece of the coastal jigsaw, the Trust will be able to restore the natural habitat, providing more space for species to retreat as the cliffs naturally erode.
-Part of the money will also be committed to the long-term running costs and improvements to the site.
+By buying the missing piece of the coastal jigsaw, the Trust is able to restore the natural habitat, providing more space for species to retreat as the cliffs naturally erode.
+Part of the money was also committed to the long-term running costs and improvements to the site.